 - 1. An attractive skirt and fancy blouse can be a good alternative. - 2.
 Skirt length: mid calf or full length preferred.
 No skirt lengths above the knee. - 3.
 No slits or wrap-around styles. - 4.
-When seated, your derrier must be covered: no gaps at the back waist.
+When seated, your derriere must be covered: no gaps at the back waist. - 5.
+Shirts should drape rather than be form fitting. - 6.
+Shirts should meet belt lines.
+No bare bellies or gaps at the waistline. - 7.
+Shirts for performance means dress shirts, not sport shirts, tees or tanks.

-SLACKS and TOPS/JACKETS
+SLACKS/PANTS and TOPS/JACKETS

-- 1. Palazzo pants or pant-suits are OK. - 2.
-Avoid leggings, jeans, tights, or form-fitting slacks. - 3.
-Make sure that when seated, your derriere is fully covered (all of it!). - 4.
-Consider the formality of the top you pair with slacks; no tee tops or tanks.
+- 1. Avoid the baggy look.
+Pant waists and anatomical waists should align. - 2.
+Palazzo pants or pant-suits are OK. - 3.
+Avoid leggings, jeans, tights, or form-fitting slacks. - 4.
+Make sure that when seated, your derriere is fully covered. - 5.
+On the other hand, do wear undergarments.
+Going commando is not acceptable.